ToxicFrog/doom-mods/laevis/README.md

 When killed, enemies drop a health bonus worth 1% of their max health.

+### Scavenge Lead *(Player only)*

+When killed, enemies drop a random ammo item matching a type of ammo you already have.
+Note that cheats like `give ammo` will confuse it by giving you ammo from other IWADs, but in normal play it should only give you ammo you've already found prior examples of.

 ### Scavenge Steel *(Player only)*

 When killed, enemies drop an armour bonus worth 2% of their max health.